Challenges

 Climate-related targets

-- * Set by the Sustainability Committee in November 2021 and approved by the Executive Committee in December.
-Announced in February 15 in 2022.
+* Decided by the Sustainability Committee in November 2021 and approved by the Executive Committee in December 2021. * Announced on February 15, 2022.

 To continue incorporating the TCFD recommendations, in the future we will further refine our scenario analysis to gain a greater understanding of the quantitative impacts of risks and opportunities, and to investigate, devise and enact strategies in response.